Seemingly Physiological Sensations

 Every perception is a cumulative expression of past interactions with the material world which acts like encyclopaedia for the subconscious.
 I guess that's what is called embodied cognition?

-It's also true the other way round.. how digital experiences mess with cognitive expectation in material world.
+It's also true the other way round.. how digital experiences shape cognitive expectation in material world.
 A good example is command+z

-Couple of weeks ago, on a weekend, I was trying to paint something, I was a bit impatient, wanted my weekend to count, wanted to create a masterpiece in 30 mins.
-I was rushing emotionally and I did something that was undoable, my reflexive physical cognitive response was to reach out for Command Z, but there were no buttons to touch, to press.
+A while back on a weekend I was trying to paint something.
+I was a bit impatient, wanted my weekend to count, wanted to create a masterpiece in 30 mins.
+I was rushing and I made a mistake that was undoable.
+My hand and brain tried to reach out for Command Z, but there were no buttons to touch, to press.
 It was an odd feeling last for a second but very disorienting and frustrating.
+People's ability to interact with computer and their expectation is situated in space and time, and it is evolving rapidly for some.
+The material world creates new cognitive expectations for digital space and vice versa.

 What does it mean for design?